View products that support dmairfield.org

 WILLIAM T. PIPER, JR.

-It is with a sense of great personal loss that I share with you notification of the passing of Bill Piper, Jr. I had the real pleasure of calling him a friend since March, 2001 when he welcomed me to his home so we could discuss details surrounding his signature from 1934 in my copy of the old Davis-Monthan Airfield Register.
+It is with a sense of great personal loss that I share with you notification of the passing of William T. Piper, Jr. on August 24, 2007.
+I had the real pleasure of calling him a friend since March, 2001 when he welcomed me to his home so we could discuss details surrounding his signature from 1934 in my copy of the old Davis-Monthan Airfield Register.
 Thereafter we met at least annually to socialize and talk of the "old days" of aviation.
-These sessions were invariably accompanied by his favorite "Sapphire" martinis (on the rocks).
+These sessions were invariably accompanied by his favorite "Sapphire" martinis (on the rocks; olives).

 And sure enough, it was his pilot log book from 1934 covering the period of his travels across the US and to Tucson.
 The log book image and his itinerary derived from it are, as I said, shown below.

 My second recollection involves his visit to my home early in 2005.
 I fired up Microsoft Flight Simulator on my computer, projected the image on the wall and set Bill up in a chair with the joy stick.
-Incongruously (well, it IS a tail-dragger), I loaded the P-51 for him to fly.
+Incongruously, I loaded the P-51 for him to fly (well, it IS a tail-dragger).
 After a little instruction about joy stick controls, I watched him push the throttle forward and the Mustang started to move.

 Now, this was the great part.
-When the airplane reached "about the right speed" I watched his right hand almost imperceptably push forward, ever so slightly, on the stick to get the tail wheel up.
-I remember thinking to myself, "His hand has grown old and wizened, but he hasn't lost that 'touch'!"
+When the airplane reached "about the right speed" I watched his right hand almost imperceptably push forward, ever so slightly on the stick, to get the tail wheel up.
+I remember thinking to myself, "His hand has grown wizened, but he hasn't lost that 'touch'!"
 It brought tears to my eyes.

 The P-51 accelerated and he pulled back the stick a little to get it airborne.
 He flew it around the wall for a good long while as I watched.
 Gentle banks; climbs and turns.
 As I silently watched his hands and face and the look in his eyes, I could visualize his voyage across the United States in 1934.
 Same concentration and skill; same joy in his eyes.